mencargo/speed/doc.md

 __Important:__ do not simply kill the worker while it's running, as it may leave pending XHR requests!

+## Troubleshooting
+These are the most common issues reported by users, and how to fix them

+#### Download test gives very low result
+Are garbage.php and empty.php (or your replacements) reachable?
+Press F12, select network and start the test.
+Do you see errors? (cancelled requests are not errors)

+#### Upload test is inaccurate, and I see lag spikes
+Check your server's maximum POST size, make sure it's at least 20Mbytes, possibly more

 ## Using the test without PHP
 If your server does not support PHP, or you're using something newer like Node.js, you can still use this test by replacing `garbage.php`, `empty.php` and `getIP.php` with equivalents.